 Matt: It’s the most stressful day of the week for all of them.

-Marcus: There’s a significant number of people that only travel through here once per year.
+Marcus: There’s a significant number of people that only travels through here once per year.
 That’s the reason why there’s such a big emphasis on guest experience.
-If you have a bad experience one time, that’s what you’re going to remember.
+If you have a bad experience one time, that’s what you’ll remember.
 I only have one time to get it right.
 The business travelers, I’m not really worried about as much.
 They know all the shortcuts, they know where to park, they know how to quickly get through.
 They don’t need to talk to anyone to find their way, they’ve got their routine down.

 There’s a guy I park next to.
 I’ve never met him, I just see his car in the same space.
 Sometimes that space is open, but I just can’t take it.
 I know this guy’s going to be here.
 He shows up on Mondays and his car disappears on Fridays.
 You just kind of learn these things when you start working in aviation.

-There was a little girl when I was coming over here for the interview.
-She was stepping off the train and she tripped on the gap between the train and the floor, and I’m like, “Are you alright?”
+There was a little girl when I walked over here for the interview.
+She stepped off the train and she tripped on the gap between the train and the floor.
+I’m like, “Are you alright?”
 That may be her first time flying.
 You just don’t know.

 Then you see famous people come through here sometimes, and they’re incognito.
-I was standing with Hulk Hogan one day.
+I stood with Hulk Hogan one day.